-World Vision is unique among its peer organisations due to its Christian identity and integrated focus: We are Christian, child focused and community empowering.
+World Vision is unique among its peer organisations due to its integrated focus: We are Christian, child-focused, and community empowering.

-Child sponsorship strengthens our projects by creating one-to-one relationships between caring sponsors and children in need.
-It gives us credibility and influence within a community to effectively engage, strengthen, care for, protect and improve children’s lives to reach their God-given potential.
-Furthermore, child sponsorship holds us accountable to improve the lives of the world’s most vulnerable children.
+Child Sponsorship unites sponsors and children with their families and communities in a shared commitment to improve lives and futures.
+It gives us credibility and influence within a community to effectively engage, strengthen, care for, protect, and improve children’s lives to reach their God-given potential.
+Child sponsorship holds us accountable to improve the lives of the world’s most vulnerable children.

-World Vision’s child sponsorship programmes are community based and community empowering, focused on changing the environment in which children live and grow.
-As such, much of the work we invest in is through community development, such as child protection, health and nutrition, education, water, sanitation, hygiene, livelihoods, and disaster management.
+World Vision’s child sponsorship programmes are community-based and community-empowering, focused on changing the environment in which children live and grow.
+We invest in community development activities such as child protection, health and nutrition, education, water, sanitation, hygiene, livelihoods, and disaster management.

-Building from our strong, integrated presence in communities established through these child sponsorship programmes, World Vision invested an additional US$2.2 billion through grants and other private funding sources to expand and amplify our work for even greater impact.
-When our work is multiplied in this way, we see the breadth and depth of World Vision’s impact across all its programmes.
+Building on our strong, integrated presence in communities established through child sponsorship, World Vision invested an additional $2.22 billion through grants and other private funding sources to expand and amplify our work for even greater impact.
+When our work is multiplied in this way, we see the breadth and depth of World Vision’s impact in a community.

-Because of our global presence, we are well positioned in disaster management to respond quickly when natural disasters or human-caused crises occur.
-Oftentimes, responding to a disaster opens the door for World Vision to work further with communities as they seek to achieve long-term change.
+Because of our global presence, we are well-positioned to respond quickly when natural disasters or manmade crises occur.
+Often responding to a disaster opens the door for World Vision to work alongside communities as they seek to achieve long-term change.

 “World Vision's child sponsorship helped me set a clear vision; you know, when I wrote my letter to my sponsor, I [told] about my future goals, what I want to be, and now my dreams have come true.”

 Currently, we work in nine of the world’s 10 most fragile states.
-From 2016 to 2017, World Vision’s investment in humanitarian aid grew from US$575.8 million to US$693.6 million.
-These combined investments assisted over 9 million children each year.
-In addition, more than 490,000 children and adults received training in disaster risk reduction, and disaster plans were updated in more than 2,300 communities and 1,736 schools.
+World Vision’s investment in humanitarian aid grew from US$401 million in 2016 to US$676 million in 2017.
+These combined investments assisted over nine million children each year in 2,395 programmes across 72 countries.
+In addition, more than 490,000 children and adults learned how to protect themselves and their communities from future disasters.
+Disaster plans were updated in more than 2,300 communities and 1,736 schools.

 CHILD PROTECTION is a core component of all World Vision programming.
-Every boy and girl deserves to live in an environment that is safe, without the threat of abuse and exploitation in any form.
-Child protection is a core component of all World Vision’s programming and is the focus of our current global campaign, It takes a world to end violence against children.
-In 2016 and 2017, approximately US$107.4 million was invested in 1,991 child protection programmes in 63 country offices.
-World Vision’s approach to child protection and advocacy empowers and equips children, community members, and local partners to address the root causes of violence against children.
-Through its implementation, 10.2 million children, including 1.3 million of the most vulnerable, benefited by participating in activities such as community awareness training.
+Every boy and girl deserves to live in an environment that is safe – without the threat of abuse and exploitation in any form.
+Child protection is the focus of our current global campaign, It takes a world to end violence against children.
+World Vision’s approach to child protection and advocacy empowers and equips children, families, community members, local partners and governments to address the root causes of violence against children.

 HEALTH AND NUTRITION are key areas of focus in World Vision’s programmes to improve child well-being.
 To help reduce child mortality, members of the community are trained to help families understand proper nutrition and how to identify and treat or seek treatment for illness.
 In addition, World Vision establishes and equips local health centres that have appreciably improved maternal and child mortality and health.
 In 2016 and 2017, World Vision invested US$111.6 million towards 1,491 nutrition programmes in 59 countries.
 Combined with a US$390.3 million investment in 2,044 health programmes in 61 countries, 18.2 million children, including approximately 2.3 million of the most vulnerable, benefited from this work.